AmanuelZeredawit/job-application-organizer/README.md

 # job-application-organizer

 This  app is developed for job appplicant to organize their job application processes.
-It is especially designed for IT Professional reside in Belgium.
+It is especially designed for IT Professionals, who reside in Belgium.
 Other users can customize the app to meet your needs, probably you need to change the Regions, provinces, Roles variables in the app.py file.